rust-lang/book/nostarch/chapter12.md

 valid values.
 Instead of checking for a range of values here, we’re checking that the length of `args` is at least `3` and the rest of the function can operate under the assumption that this condition has been met.
-If `args` has fewer than three items, this condition will be true, and we call the `panic!` macro to end the program immediately.
+If `args` has fewer than three items, this condition will be `true`, and we call the `panic!` macro to end the program immediately.

 With these extra few lines of code in `new`, let’s run the program without any